Touchbridge/Touchbridge/INSTALL.md

-# Install instructions for Raspberry Pi
+# Touchbridge install instructions for Raspberry Pi

 *NOTE: the following steps assume you are installing on a Pi 2 running the Jessy distro and that a recent version of Node-RED is already installed.*

-There are four steps to installing Touchbridge and its node-red support on a Raspberry Pi:
+There are four steps to installing Touchbridge and its Node-RED support on a Raspberry Pi:

 1. Get Touchbridge